Kisechan/typst-modern-acad-cv/lib.typ

   // Function to format the publication date or publication state.
   // Arguments:
-  //   - fields: The reference fields dictionary.
+  //   - fields: The reference fields dict.
   //   - lang: The language code for localization. let format_date(fields, lang) = {
     // Handle cases where no date is available.